AustralianCancerDataNetwork/auscatverse/components/DASHBOARD.md

 ### Usage
 1. Since this is a locally-run database (for development purposes), the data can be imported into the database by running the script data_availability/data/import_csv_into_postgres.py.

-**WARNING**: This part is till under development.
+> **WARNING**: This part is still under development.
 Please make sure this script does not run a function named "create_table" unless you are absolutely sure you'd like to truncate the medical table in your database.
-By default this does not run, but please be aware before running this script
+By default, this does not run, but please be aware before running this script

 2. To initialise the Django local DB, run the command:
     ```bash